Naveen219/Customer-Relationship-Manager/README.md

 # Customer Relationship Manager

-## Customre Relatinship Manager is a software tool  which helps an organization administers its interactions with customers.
+## Customer Relationship Manager is a software tool  which helps an organization administer its interactions with customers.